arieh/mt-count/README.md

 $count
 ========
 A generic method to check the length of any type of variable.
+It will return a numeric representation of any JS type.

 How to use